t8m8/currying/README.md

 echo(g10((x: int) => $x)) # 10
 ```

-There are other examples in `tests` file.
+There are other examples in `tests/tests.nim` file.

 It can also be used with infix operators.